dgaydukov/cert-aws/sa/files/sa.md

 Route53 gives different answers to different DNS resolvers.
 If a web server becomes unavailable after a resolver caches a response, client software can try another IP address in the response.
 * Weighted - 90% of traffic to one ec2, 10 to second.
 Ideal for blue-green deployment (so you can route 10% for new version, see how it works, and then route all requests to new version and 0 to old).
 Weight - int value from 0 (no traffic) to 255.
 Percentage calculated by weightNumber/totalWeight.
+This can be useful if you have 2 `t2.nano` and then also add 2 `c5.xlarge` and use single elb.
+In this case load would be proportionally distributed between all 4 instances, but instances with lower capacity would 100% occupied, while larger would be only 50% (cause routing sends equal number of requests to each ec2).
+In this scenario you would need to manually distribute the load, like 30% to to smaller instances, and 70% to 2 larger instances:
+* create 2 elb each for separate instance type
+* create weighted routing policy and send 30% (set weight=30) to elb with smaller instance type and 70% (set weight=70) to elb with larger instance type
 Hosted zone - route53 concept of domain.
 For each of your domain you have 1 hosted zone where you can have records.
 There are 2 types:
 * public - available through the internet
 * private - available inside vpc